-Purpose - The goal of the spending policy is to provide funding from the endowment fund(s) to the various beneficiaries, in a disciplined and reasonable approach, while at the same time attempting to do so in a predictable, reasonable, and consistent basis.
+$\underline{Purpose}$ - The goal of the spending policy is to provide funding from the endowment fund(s) to the various beneficiaries, in a disciplined and reasonable approach, while at the same time attempting to do so in a predictable, reasonable, and consistent basis.

 The spending policy helps to determine the payout rate from the endowment of the beneficiaries.
-A 4.5% ceiling and a 3% floor have been put in place on endowment asset balances at month end, to help moderate spending during times of volatile periods.
+A 4.5% ceiling and a 3% floor have been put in place on endowment asset balances based on the average balance in the fund over the past twelve quarters, to help moderate spending during times of volatile periods.
 Both rates can be changed by the Board of Directors of the Foundation, but acts to provide stability and long-term growth in the Foundation.